TangWeiCAS/MST_fMRI_Analysis/README.md

 apparently, we didn't use fieldmap to correct the loss of PFC fMRI. if you want to try, choose 'realign and unwrap' then follow this site's guideline: https://www.fil.ion.ucl.ac.uk/spm/toolbox/fieldmap/

-4. Finally, after the 'run1stlevel.m' ends, run 'est1stlevel.m' and get the matrix construction code, run it in batch.
+4. Finally, after the 'run1stlevel.m' ends, run 'matrixbulider.m' and get codes for this subject.
+Copy the codes to replace the old codes in 'est1stlevel.m' and get the matrix construction code, run it in batch.
 Note: you should have run 'condsplit.m' and 'txt2tsv.R' and got 6 events.tsv files before this step!